Compare Telosnex to Other AI Apps

 Providers

-- Anthropic's Claude Opus: Released March 2024.
+- Anthropic's Claude Sonnet 3.5: Released November 2024.
 Anthropic's top-tier AI.
-It was accessed through Anthropic's API.
+Accessed through claude.ai.

-- Telosnex: Used with the default providers for LLM and Search: GPT-4o and Serper, a search API that uses Google's search engine.
+- Telosnex: Used with GPT-4o and Serper, a search API that uses Google's search engine.
+GPT-4o was used to provide clarity when comparing against OpenAI and Perplexity, which both can use GPT-4o.

 Question Formatting